cston/csharplang/proposals/ref-struct-overloads-expression-trees.md

 ## Alternatives

-### No change / IDE fixer
+### No compiler change; add IDE fixer

 Make no additional compiler changes.
-Instead, require callers to rewrite `Expression` instances to work around the overload resolution change.
+Instead, require callers to rewrite `Expression` instances to work around the overload resolution changes.
-Instead, an IDE fixer could be provided to rewrite calls in these cases.
+An IDE fixer could be provided to rewrite calls for these cases.

-### Support `ref struct` within `Expression` lambdas
+### Support `ref struct` arguments within `Expression` lambdas

-The [`Expression` interpreter](https://learn.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression-1.compile?view=net-9.0#system-linq-expressions-expression-1-compile(system-boolean)) relies on *reflection*, so supporting `ref struct` within `Expression` instances would require supporting `ref struct` in reflection or rewriting parts of the interpreter.
+The [`Expression` interpreter](https://learn.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression-1.compile?view=net-9.0#system-linq-expressions-expression-1-compile(system-boolean)) relies on *reflection*, so supporting these cases would require supporting `ref struct` arguments in reflection or rewriting parts of the interpreter.

 ## Design meetings